Xuaps/refly/Refly_API.md

 ### Retrieve References [GET]
 + Parameters
     + name (optional, string) ...
 Pattern to find matching references.
 Only References whose names contain this pattern are returned.
 Only 20 first coincidences are returned.
-    + docset (optional, string) ...
-Docset name.
-Only references in this docset are returned.
+    + docsets (optional, string) ...
+Docset names.
+Only references in these docsets are returned.
-    + type (optional, string) ...
+    + types (optional, string) ...
 Reference's type.
 Only references os this type are returned.
     + pagesize = `20` (optional, number, `30`) ...
 Page size.
     + page = `1` (optional, number, `3`) ...
 Page number.